 Grade 3 - Exhibit 1 piece which you have cleaned, fired, and glazed, using 1 color of glaze.
 Underglaze may not be used.
 Dry footing may be used.
+Mother of Pearl may be used

-Grade 4 - Exhibit 1 piece which you have cleaned, fired, and stained with acrylics, using up to 8 colors.
+Grade 4 - Exhibit 1 piece which you have cleaned, fired, and stained with acrylics, using up to 15 colors.
 Some simple dry brushing may be used.
 It is recommended the article be sprayed with an acrylic sealer.